 7. Electric Pest Swatters

-Ok, I know this sounds like it would be pretty entertaining and a bit of satisfying payback to obnoxious mosquitos.
-I don’t know about you, but I do not want to spend my time constantly swatting at bugs when I could be out on my deck, hanging out with friends and family.
+Ok, I know this sounds like it would be pretty entertaining and a bit of satisfying payback to obnoxious flying pests.
+I don't know about you, but I do not want to spend my time constantly swatting at bugs when I could be out on my deck, hanging out with friends and family.

 Safe Pest Control Service That Actually Works!